 The other main difference is that narrow networks do not provide coverage for out-of-network providers, while HMOs typically provide some coverage.
 So when patients need to see providers who might not be associated with the narrow network, it can be extremely costly.
 Traditional plans — and HMOs — usually offer higher negotiated rates for out-of-network providers.

-This brings us to some important considerations regarding narrow networks: Are narrow network plans actually more affordable when you factor in the potential cost of out-of-network providers?
+This brings us to some important considerations regarding narrow network healthcare: Are narrow network health plans actually more affordable when you factor in the potential cost of out-of-network providers?
 What is the likelihood that a narrow network plan member might incur some of these out-of-pocket costs — and what are their options if they cannot afford to pay them?

 These are important questions to ask, but they are difficult to answer broadly.
 Employers looking to save on premiums might feel torn between being able to offer a more affordable plan (more affordable to them as the employer, and to their employees) and putting their employees in financially difficult situations if they do need out-of-network care.

-Employers and employees need to know that out-of-network care is not a rare or fringe scenario for narrow network plan members.
-Narrow network plan members should prepare for the possibility of needing some out-of-network care, and ideally, will budget to be able to absorb that cost.
+Employers and employees need to know that out-of-network care is not a rare or fringe scenario for narrow network health plan members.
+Narrow network heath insurance plan members should prepare for the possibility of needing some out-of-network care, and ideally, will budget to be able to absorb that cost.

 Offering Paytient as a benefit to your employees can help reduce their financial risk — regardless of the healthcare plan they have.
 Paytient enables employees to pay medical, dental, pharmacy, vision, or veterinary bills over time via post-tax, payroll-deducted, interest-free payments.

-If you choose to offer a narrow network plan, Paytient can help plan members cover potential out-of-pocket costs — including charges from seeing out-of-network providers.
-This creates a rare win-win-win in the world of healthcare: Providers are paid at the time of service, employees can better access and afford care, and employers/health plans increase participation in lower cost health plan designs.
+If you choose to offer a narrow network health insurance plan, Paytient can help plan members cover potential out-of-pocket costs — including charges from seeing out-of-network providers.
+This creates a rare win-win-win in the world of healthcare: Providers are paid at the time of service, employees can better access and afford care, and employers/health plans increase participation in lower-cost health plan designs.